-In this section, we establish sparsity oracle inequalities in terms of both the prediction loss and l_1 estimation loss of α_0 .
-First of all, we make the following assumption that was first introduced by Bickel et al. (2009).
-Assumption 1 (Restricted Eigenvalue (RE) (s, c_0)).
-For some integer s such that $1 \le s \le 2M$ and a positive number c_0 , the following condition holds:
+In this section, we establish sparsity oracle inequalities in terms of both the prediction loss and the l_1 estimation loss for unknown parameters.
+First of all, we make the following assumption.

+Assumption 1 (Uniform Restricted Eigenvalue (URE) (s, c_0, \mathbb{S})).
+For some integer s such that $1 \leq s \leq 2M$ and a positive number c_0 , the following condition holds:

-Assumption 1 is just a restatement of restricted eigenvalue assumption of Bickel et al. (2009) when τ_0 were known.
+If τ_0 were known, then Assumption 1 is just a restatement of the restricted eigenvalue assumption of Bickel et al. (2009) with $S = {\tau_0}$.
 Bickel et al. (2009) provide sufficient conditions for the restricted eigenvalue condition.
 In addition, van de Geer and Bühlmann (2009) show the relations between the restricted eigenvalue condition and other conditions on the design matrix.